Skip to content

 HTML

-<div x-data="{ c: $chat.open('support', { adapter: 'claude' }), draft: '' }">
+<div class="chat-wrapper" x-data="{ c: $chat.open('support', { adapter: 'claude' }), draft: '' }">

 <template x-for="m in c.messages" :key="m.id">

-<div :class="m.author?.id === c.me?.id
+<div :class="m.author?.id === c.me?.id && 'own'">

 <span x-show="m.status === 'streaming'" x-text="m.body.text"></span>

-<div x-show="m.status !== 'streaming'" x-markdown="m.body.text + ''"></div>
+<div x-show="m.status !== 'streaming'" x-markdown="m.body.text"></div>

 </div>